-One key way that cloud computing helps pharma companies recruit participants is with “big” data.
+One key way that clouds computing helps pharma companies recruit participants is with “big” data.

-As mentioned above, data that’s stored in the cloud can be shared with anybody with proper access.
+As mentioned above, data that are stored in the cloud can be shared with anybody with proper access.
 That includes the data of certain patients and their qualifications for certain trials.

-It also benefits pharma companies and contact research organizations (CROs) by streaming trial design and procedure based on eligible patients and lowering R&D cycle time and costs.
+It also benefits pharma companies and contacts research organizations (CROs) by streaming trial design and procedure based on eligible patients and lowering R&D cycle time and costs.

 Boosts Subject Tracking Measures

 A huge amount of data has to be collected on these patients to qualify for a clinical trial.
 To simplify the process, cloud computing can generate data from:

 We live in a digital world, where a 2×2 screen on your wrist can literally determine what kind of patient you are.
 That’s just the way it is!